A Small-Town Outcast Finds Redemption

 He referred to Alvin as the Boo Radley of the town.

 The space that the TV shop occupied now houses an eatery offering white chocolate lattes and tomato basil wraps.
-Poston owns the entire structure today and has named it the Ridley Building after the ornery but harmless widower of Ringgold, Georgia.
+Poston owns the entire structure today and named it the Ridley Building after the ornery but harmless widower of Ringgold, Georgia.

 That’s all for this post.
 Until next time, cheers. – RR